JuliaImages/ImageEdgeDetection.jl/docs/src/index.md

 represent as pure white pixels.

 ```@example GradientOrientation
+using ImageEdgeDetection, MosaicViews, ImageFiltering, ImageCore
+using FileIO # hide

 # Create a test image (black circle against a white background).
 a = 250